jsinger67/parol/book/src/QnA.md

     pub number: Box<Number<'t>>,
 }
 ```
-2. Implement the problematic traits by yourself and avoid the recursion by using a loop instead.
+2. Implement the problematic traits yourself and avoid recursion by using a loop instead.
-I can't give a general advice here, but there are plenty examples out there that cover this topic
+I cannot give general advice here, but there are plenty of examples that cover this topic
 thoroughly.

-## Q: I get strange errors while commissioning my new grammar and can't figure out what the problem is
+## Q: I get strange errors while developing my new grammar and cannot figure out the problem
-A: Consider the following advices
+A: Consider the following recommendations:

-### Break down the problem with a least input as possible
+### Break down the problem with as little input as possible

 This will limit the possible error location and also minimize the amount of traces to scrutinize.